mredrejo/cassette_harvester/README.md

 style I fill:#8BC7F7
 ```

-For reference and avoid code errors, the main project directory should contain the R scripts and the directory tree should look as follows:
+To avoid code errors and for reference, the main project directory should contain the R scripts, and the directory tree should look as follows:

     └── Integron_harvester_project/
   	 ├── raw/